 Cubital tunnel syndrome

 Cubital tunnel syndrome is caused by compression of the nerve as it passes in a groove behind the medial epicondyle of the humerus or cubital tunnel.
-Paresthesias in the distribution of the ulnar nerve is the chief complaint.
+Paresthesias in the distribution of the ulnar nerve are the chief complaint.